syncfusion-content/java-file-format-docs/java-file-formats/word-library/getting-started.md

 Follow the given steps to perform a simple Mail merge in a Word document.

-Let’s consider that you have a template Word document with the merge fields as shown.
+Letâ€™s consider that you have a template Word document with the merge fields as shown.

 ![Performing Mail merge input document](GettingStarted_images/GettingStarted_img2.png)